 Amandla!
 Woman to Watch

-Senior Counsel, World Bank Group
+Senior Counsel, World Bank Group, Washington, DC.

 I grew up under military rule in Nigeria and witnessed great abuse of power.
 At around 8 years old, I witnessed two soldiers dragging and beating a crying woman.
 She had allegedly spoken to them in a manner they deemed rude.
 I recall standing with other residents in the neighbourhood feeling disempowered and paralyzed by fear of the soldiers and their guns.
 As I began to make career choices, I realized that law was a vehicle through which I could help people like the woman brutalized by the soldiers.
 Since then my career has been characterized by the pursuit of justice and equity.

 I cannot really pinpoint one moment - I would say that I derive a lot of joy and pride from helping others with career advice and guidance even as I try to navigate the professional world myself.
 When I can help someone, that is a proud moment.

 Speaking up more when I was new in my career and witnessing things I did not agree with.
 At times in the past I succumbed to a fear of being misunderstood and then silenced myself.
 Fortunately, this is a course of action to which I no longer subscribe.
 We should never silence ourselves out of fear of what another person may think or feel.

 I started my career at a young age and found myself having to justify my presence, even though I was well qualified to be present and heard.
 It was equally frustrating to be told that I could not hold certain positions because I was a young woman.
 With time, persuasion, or pure assertiveness it became clear my age did not define me and that I should be judged on my knowledge and the quality of my work.
 I have also encountered sexism, racism, and other micro-aggressions.
 I have been in spaces where diversity and inclusion were touted but not pursued.
 Yet we cannot afford to be tired.
 We must persist in doing good, speaking our minds, and supporting one another.